 Fire is beneficial

-Fire rarely kills an adult.
-In palms the vascular bundles, those tubes that transport water and nutrients, are scattered throughout the trunk.
+Fire rarely kills an adult fan palm.
+Vascular bundles, tubes that transport water and nutrients, are scattered throughout the trunk.
 This arrangement provides insulation from the heat of a fire.
 By contrast, trees such as oaks have all their vascular tissue in a ring just beneath the bark.
 Fire does kill young palms, but it also removes competitors and opens up space for palm seeds to germinate.
 In fact, desert fan palms increase seed production immediately after fires.
 A healthy palm can produce as many as 350,000 seeds.

-Palm oases provide habitat Water also draws animals to oases: bighorn sheep, Gambel's quail, coyotes.
-Coyotes help spread palms by eating palm fruit at one location and depositing the undigested seeds at another.
+Water also draws animals to oases: bighorn sheep, Gambel's quail, coyotes.
+Coyotes help spread palms by eating palm fruit at one location and depositing the seeds at another.
 The cool shade of an oasis provides habitat for animals that live nowhere else.
-After dark, a rush of air may be caused by the passing of a western yellow bat, they roost only in palms.
+After dark, a rush of air may be caused by the passing of a western yellow bat, a species that roosts only in palms.
 During the day, a flash of yellow-orange might be a hooded oriole preparing to build its woven sack-like nest under the large green leaves of a desert fan palm.

 Palms stand straight and tall, looking proud and invincible.
 But they aren't.
-Any place can be over loved.
+Any place can be over-loved.
 As you explore these oases of wonder, take care.
 Use existing paths.
-Watch out for young palms-seedlings look like thick blades of grass.
+Watch out for young palms, whose seedlings look like thick blades of grass.
 We do not want the presence of people to be a sign of a declining oasis.